 Code of Conduct, Child Protection, Police Vetting

-Waikato Tennis (Trust) aligns with Tennis NZ policies and have adopted their Tennis Participant Protection Policy.
+Waikato Tennis (Trust) aligns with Tennis NZ policies and have adopted their Tennis Participant Protection Policy which includes child protection.
 The TNZPPP is a thorough document to protect the health, safety and well-being of those who participate in the activities of Tennis NZ, Tennis Regions, Tennis Associations, Affiliates and member Clubs.
 It is important that all entities are aware of this policy, its purpose and their procedural obligations relating to this policy.

 Waikato Tennis (Trust) aligns with and have adopted Tennis NZ's code of conduct policy.
 The TNZCC is based on the principle that the best tennis is a product of concentration, discipline and enjoyment.